SchulzLab/Aeron/README.md

 ## Pipeline
 The downloaded folder should contain a "snakemake-pipeline" folder which contains the following files and folders:

-* AeronScripts: Folder consisting of additional scripts required by the aligner
+* AeronScripts: Folder consisting of scripts to generate the graph file namely GraphBuilder.py and ParseGTF.py and additional scripts required by the pipeline
-* Binaries: Folder consisting of all the binaries required by the aligner.
+* Binaries: Folder consisting of all the binaries required by the pipeline
-* Graphbuilder: Folder consisting of scripts to generate the graph file namely GraphBuilder.py and ParseGTF.py
 * input: Folder containing a sample graph file (in .gfa format)
 * config.yaml: Sample config file consisting of all the parameters required by AERON
 * Snakefile: Pipeline required to run quantification step of AERON